Daniel P. Kelly: Awards and Honors

-Dr. Kelly has been elected to the American Society of Clinical Investigation (Council Member, 2002-2005), Association of American Physicians (Council Member, 2017 - 2023; President, 2022-2023)^{[10][11]}, Association of University of Cardiologists, Association of Professors of Cardiology and the International Society for Heart Research (ISHR, Council Member, 2018 - 2024).
-He is a recipient of a Lucille Markey Scholar Award^{[12]}, March of Dimes Basal O’Connor Scholar Award, the American Heart Association (AHA) Established Investigator Award, AHA Basic Science Prize, and AHA Distinguished Achievement Award^{[13]}, and the ISHR Peter Harris Distinguished Scientist Award.^{[14]} He serves, or has served, on the Editorial Boards of Genes & Development, Circulation, Circulation Research, The Journal of Clinical Investigation, and the Journal of the American College of Cardiology: Basic to Translational Science.
+Kelly has been elected to the American Society of Clinical Investigation (Council Member, 2002–2005), Association of American Physicians (Council Member, 2017 - 2023; President, 2022–2023), Association of University of Cardiologists, Association of Professors of Cardiology and the International Society for Heart Research (ISHR, Council Member, 2018 - 2024).
+He is a recipient of a Lucille Markey Scholar Award, March of Dimes Basal O’Connor Scholar Award, the American Heart Association (AHA) Established Investigator Award, AHA Basic Science Prize, and AHA Distinguished Achievement Award, and the ISHR Peter Harris Distinguished Scientist Award.
+He serves, or has served, on the Editorial Boards of Genes & Development, Circulation, Circulation Research, The Journal of Clinical Investigation, and the Journal of the American College of Cardiology: Basic to Translational Science.